almedso/yocto-bsp-documentation/docs/packages/image-and-features.tt.rst

 :plos-image-dev:

-   A developer image just capable of allowing an |PLOS|
+   A developer image just capable of allowing an |AMS|
    device to boot and is suitable for cross development work.
    Contained features are: